thejasvibr/itsfm/docs/source/index.rst

 Why is everything in this codebase a function?
 Have you heard of classes?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is the author's first Python package, and the author admits it may not
 be the most elegant implementation.
-The author's previous experience of
+The author's previous experience (or lack thereof)
-working with classes (while being inexperienced)) may have had left some bad memories :P.
+working with classes may have left some bad memories :P.However the author also admits
-However the author also admits that many things in the package might have been less cumbersome
-with the use of classes.
+ that many things in the package might have been less cumbersome with the use of classes.

 Where to get help
 ~~~~~~~~~~~~~~~~~